 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; 17 so that the man of God may be adequate, equipped for every good work.
 (2 Timothy 3:16-17 NASB)

 Paul makes reference to the Mosaic Law in 1 Tim.
 1: 9-10 and says that all these violations of the law are not in accordance with the sound teaching of the gospel.
 Such violations included kidnapping (cf. Deut.
 24: 7; Ex.
-21: 16); homosexuality (Lev.
-20: 13); and murder—particularly the murder of one’s own parents—all of which are found in OT law.
+21: 16) homosexuality (Lev.
+20: 13) and murder—particularly the murder of one’s own parents—all of which are found in OT law.
 In the NT, the reference to kidnapping is found only in 1 Timothy.
 Thus, Paul uses two case laws of the OT as the authoritative word against kidnapping and homosexuality, sins which are not explicitly mentioned in the Ten Commandments (Decalogue).
-The case laws of the OT were given to provide concrete examples or expositions of the Decalogue. here is no contradiction in Paul’s mind between the Law of God expressed in the OT with the law of God which was still binding in the NT era,
+The case laws of the OT were given to provide concrete examples or expositions of the Decalogue.
+Thus, there is no contradiction in Paul’s mind between the Law of God expressed in the OT with the law of God which was still binding in the NT era, and there is no conflict between Law and Gospel as long as the law is used “lawfully.”

 Paul uses an OT case law concerning oxen to support the new covenant practice of providing ample support for elders (1 Cor.
 9: 9; 1 Tim.
 5: 18).
 We have seen earlier that Paul alludes to a case law as a means of encouraging husbands and wives to fulfill their covenant commitments to one another (1 Cor.
 7: 3-4; 33-34; Ex.
 21: 10-11).
 Thus, Paul does not distinguish between the moral authority of the Ten Commandments and the moral authority of the case laws which provided practical guidelines in applying Ten Commandments.
 He reminds the Corinthians that he was not speaking “according to human judgment” since “the Law” (i.e. the case law) also spoke about these things (1 Cor.
 9: 8).
 For him, the case laws were equally applicable as a rule for God’s people.
 In this particular case, he argues from the lesser to the greater.
 If God was concerned about hard-working oxen sharing in the harvest of the field, then He is much more concerned about preachers sharing materially from the “fields” they plant (people).
 He also uses a common formula used by the Lord himself in citing the authority of the case laws, “For it is written” (cf. Matt.
 4: 4, 6, 7, 10; 21: 13; 26; 31).
 In this particular passage Paul could say, “For it is written in the Law of Moses…” and he could confidently assert that this law was written “altogether for our sake” (1 Cor.
 9: 10a).